 Microsoft doubles-down on its user-choice hostile web browser behavior; blocks competitors from opening links from many Windows apps and web experiences.

 Brave and Firefox implement support for the microsoft-edge: URL scheme.
 Brave to hijack Bing search links.
 Plus, the history of all this anti-competitive crap.

 The Brave browser has significantly cut the page load time overhead of its adblocker.
 Brave loaded pages slower than competing browsers without adblockers.

-Google Chrome for Android gives Google Search (when set as the default search engine) a network performance-boost over competing search engines.
+Google Chrome gives Google Search (when set as the default search engine) a network performance-boost over competing search engines.